carolinecummings19/hw5-NETS1500/README.md

   Set an upper limit on total time and minimum number of servings.

 * **Recipe Ranking**
   Finds and ranks recipes by how well they match your inputs.
+Uses TF-IDF vector concept and cosine similarities.
+The vectors used are <1,...,1,1,....,1,0,...,0> and <1,...,1,0,...,0,1,...,1> where the size of the vectors is equal to the total number of ingredients in both recipes.
+Using the rule of cosine similarities, this can be simplified to (number of matching)/(sqrt(matching + number of unused) + sqrt(number of matching + number of missing)).
+The closer this value is to 1, the more similar the recipe is to the user's query.

 * **Expandable Results**
   Each result can be expanded/collapsed to view the full recipe, directions, nutrition facts, and missing ingredients.